 This is a tour for families of all ages.
 There is something for everyone!

 For tours commencing from Dec 18 to Jan 4 there is a peak season surcharge of 15% on the price of this tour due to hotel rate increases at this time of year.

 4 days duration

 What makes Grasshopper so special?

 Find out how your next ride goes the extra mile.

 Click on each icon below to see more...

-For our Family Tours in Cambodia we provide perfectly maintained GT, Merida and Trek bikes in all sizes for all ages.
-We have tag-along bikes for 4-6 year olds and child seats for younger kids.
+For our Family Tours in Cambodia we provide perfectly maintained Cannondale and GT bikes in all sizes for all ages.
+We have tag-along bikes for 4-6 year olds and child seats for younger kids see the 'Kids' Bikes' section for more details.
 Helmets are supplied and we have a strong emphasis on safety.

 This tour is based at the supremely comfortable Shinta Mani Resort.
 One of Siem Reap's most exquisite properties, this recently renovated property has one of the best locations in town with a contemporary design theme and supremely comfortable rooms.
 Shinta Mani has its own foundation which not only runs a hospitality training school within the hotel, but also funds various other initiatives like healthcare, education and a micro-credit scheme, all for the benefit of disadvantaged Cambodians to help them get ahead in life.

 Kids 12 years and under get a 20% discount.
 Kids 12 and under sharing a room with parents or 2 other siblings get a 30% discount.